Chuck enjoys celebrating holidays with his family. This has led to an interest in researching & writing about holidays & their traditions.

 "Papa!
 Papa!" shouted Martha as she ran into the bedroom awakening him.
 "Look, it is a miracle!
 I have been praying and my prayers have been answered!" she said as she excitedly held a bag before his eyes.
-Inside the bag were the required amount of gold coins for the dowry.
-"I found this in the fireplace when I went to re-start the fire this morning" she said.
+Inside the bag were the required number of gold coins needed for the dowry.
+"I found this in the fireplace when I went to re-start the fire this morning," she said.

 Demetri hoped she was right, but, remembering the noises he had heard when the miracles occurred for Martha and Ruth, suspected that God may have had an earthly helper.
-After his wife and daughter had retired for the night, Demetri crept up on to the roof and waited.
+After his wife and daughter had retired for the night, Demetri crept onto the roof and waited.
 All was silent as the moon and stars slowly made their way across the night sky.

 © 2006 Chuck Nugent